 When the desire for control is one-sided and self-serving, it is anything but empowering.

 I am therefore not talking about this kind of blind submission on the part of the woman, nor am I discussing a controlling man’s need to dominate a woman in any regard, especially when the need to do so is only self-serving or intrinsically degrading.
 In order for women to find submission truly empowering, they must be submitting to a man who has their best intentions at heart.

 This requires a deep and true love, one that is both selfless and sacrificial.
 A man receives authority not because he demands it or needs a sense of control just for the sake of control, but rather because he seeks to lead, protect, and therefore empower a woman to think and act in a way in which she can truly live out her potential.

 Giving Up Control

 As an incredibly controlling person, I fully understand the difficulty over the idea of submission.
 I am the typical Type A, oldest child who secretly believes that my way is the best way.
-I like lists, schedules, and plans, and thrive off of a routine that I have control over.
+I like lists, schedules, and plans, and thrive on a routine that I have control over.

 While there are certainly controlling men out there, females are generally the ones seeking extreme control over even the smallest aspects of their own lives.

-I’m by no means saying that we give up, but this is the point for which some women, myself included, can find submission empowering.
+I’m by no means saying that we give up all control, but this is the point where some women, myself included, can find submission empowering.
 As much as I would like to think I can handle everything on my own, I know that I can’t.
 It’s not that I’m weak or incapable; in fact, I believe myself to be quite the opposite.

 I take on a lot and have always been in leadership positions or roles of authority in all the jobs I’ve worked.
 While I am a hard worker capable of handling a great deal, I know that there are skills I lack and parts of my personality that make me less suited for some tasks.